starshine-bcit/hierarch-collection/README.md

 # Ansible Collection - sfey.hierarch

-This collection is comprised of a number of ansible roles used in the [main hierarch repository](https://github.com/starshine-bcit/hierarch).
+This collection is comprised of 13 ansible roles used in the [main hierarch repository](https://github.com/starshine-bcit/hierarch).

 ## Role Descriptions